- Spa facilities: sauna, massage room

 The Stables at the Bonnie Badger

 Lying to the east of Edinburgh on the southern shores of the Firth of Forth, The Bonnie Badger plays host to the Michelin Guide Bib Gourmand restaurant The Stables.
-The regularly changing menu, designed by Chef Patron Tom Kitchin, features seasonal produce like Highland Wagyu burger and locally sourced fish pie.
+The regularly changing menu features seasonal produce like Highland Wagyu burger and locally sourced fish pie.
 Hearty food in a stunning setting.

 The Scran & Scallie